cool album cover too. on spotify:http://open.spotify.com/album/4IexpQ20ZvP9Rn6e2oIIEV

 Not sure if it's being streamed internationally but might be fun.

-― disconnected externalized and unrecognizable signifying structure (nakhchivan), Wednesday, 19 November 2014 16:16 (four years ago) link
+― disconnected externalized and unrecognizable signifying structure (nakhchivan), Wednesday, 19 November 2014 16:16 (five years ago) link

 I probably listen to less Turkish pop than i should given that the only places remotely near to me that sell CDs stock nothing else, but i've been playing this a lot.